-Impact Fauna du ring Operations Impact Nature Negative Positive Neutral impact Nature Increase in faun a mortality during o peration Impact Type Direct Indirect Induced impact Type action between the en ina species along the Impact Duration Temporary Short Term Long Term Permanent Impact Duration The impact is c project onsidered permaner nt throughout the life e cycle of the Impact Extent Local Regional International Impact Extent Impact is limited d to the Project Area a of Influence (AoI) Impact Scale The impact is considered medium scale.
+Impact Fauna du ring Operations Impact Nature Negative Positive Neutral impact Nature Increase in faun na mortality during operation Impact Type Direct Indirect Induced impact Type - Impact is as a result of a direct interaction between the erection of the transmission lines and the fauna species along the RoW Impact Duration Temporary Short Term Long Term Permanent Impact Duration The impact is c project onsidered permaner nt throughout the life e cycle of the Impact Extent Local Regional International Impact Extent Impact is limited d to the Project Area a of Influence (AoI) Impact Scale The impact is considered medium scale.
 Although the impact could occur across the whole length of each of the transmission line RoW's, large sections of the lines are in built up urban areas and there is a decreased risk of impacts to fauna in these areas.
-Frequency The frequency is expected to be occasional
+Frequency The frequency i The frequency is expected to be occasional